Iran–Iraq War: Iranian counteroffensive

 Faced with such losses, Khomeini appointed Rafsanjani as the Supreme Commander of the Armed Forces, though he had in actuality occupied that position for months.
 Rafsanjani ordered a last desperate counter-attack into Iraq, which was launched 13 June 1988.
 The Iranians infiltrated through the Iraqi trenches and moved 10 km into Iraq and managed to strike Saddam's presidential palace in Baghdad using fighter aircraft.
 After three days of fighting, the decimated Iranians were driven back to their original positions again as the Iraqis launched 650 helicopter and 300 aircraft sorties.

 Operation Forty Stars

-On 18 June 1988, the People's Mujahedin of Iran (MEK) conducted a military operation known as Operation Forty Stars (عملیات چلچراغ).
-In four days, the People's Mujahedin of Iran wiped out a Pasdaran division, seizing Mehran and building a bridgehead twelve miles into Iran.
-According to the MEK, Iraqi soldiers did not participate in the operation.
+On 18 June 1988, the People's Mojahedin Organization of Iran (PMOI) conducted Operation Forty Stars.
+In four days, they wiped out a Pasdaran division, seizing Mehran and building a bridgehead twelve miles into Iran.
+According to the PMOI, Iraqi soldiers did not participate in the operation.
 Baghdad also said it was not involved in the battle.